 In practice, the six-month review period allows Progressive to recalculate its premiums twice per year.
 If you’re involved in a traffic stop or accident during the six months that precede your policy’s bi-annual review, Progressive will make a note of the incident and raise your rates accordingly.
 Most traffic citations will result in a premium increase of at least 25 percent.

-What's more, each six-month policy review involves a comprehensive credit check.
-If you've sustained any dings to your credit rating during the preceding six months, Progressive will undoubtedly raise the cost of your policy.
-Such "dings" might involve late credit card or mortgage payments, the closure or cancellation of multiple bank accounts, or the loss of your home to foreclosure or bankruptcy.
+What’s more, each six-month policy review involves a comprehensive credit check.
+If you’ve sustained any dings to your credit rating during the preceding six months, Progressive will undoubtedly raise the cost of your policy.
+Such “dings” might involve:

 These credit-related premium increases are particularly difficult to understand.
 Unfortunately, they’re also perfectly legal.
 Since individuals with poor credit present a greater statistical likelihood of delinquency, auto insurance providers tend to be wary of them.
 Even if your score is still relatively high, its trend line is important.
 If Progressive believes that your credit score is steadily worsening, it’s liable to raise your rates.
 While there will technically be a “reason” for this increase, it might still seem unfair.